-28:4 And when the barbarians saw the venomous beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.
-Everyone sees this snake and knows that this is a poisonous snake hanging onto Paul's hand.
-And therefore, the barbarians assumed that this punishment of the snakebite was Paul's fate from his misdeeds, (their assumption of him being a murderer).
+And therefore, the barbarians assumed that this punishment of the snakebite was Paul's fate from his misdeeds, with the composition of him being a murderer).
 Although he hath escaped the sea, their common concept was that the goddess of justice, "Dike", would use tragedy to catch up with her victims and suffer him not to live.
 The snake bite was sure death, so they thought.
 Why did God allow His messenger to be snake bitten?
-Had he not already suffered and gone through enough?
-Well for the same reasons I had said in Acts 27:41.
-And I would like to add another: this is another group of people for Paul to witness to about his God.
+This is a group of people for Paul to witness to about his God.

-26:5 And he shook off the beast into the fire, and felt no harm.
+28:5 And he shook off the beast into the fire, and felt no harm.
 Well, this had to be an unusual sight for the Melitians.
+Two points: